FXOpen

 Benefits

-• It can be used on any timeframe.
+- It can be used on any timeframe.
 Triangles are formed on charts of any period.
-Still, its success rate may be higher if the setup appears in a solid trend on a high timeframe.
+Still, they might be more effective if the setup appears in a solid trend on a high timeframe.

 Drawbacks

-• False breakouts.
+- False breakouts.
 The setup works when a price breakout occurs.
-However, there is a high risk the breakout will appear to be a fakeout, and the price will return to its previous moves.
+However, there is a high risk the breakout will appear to be a fakeout, and the price will return.

 *At FXOpen UK, Cryptocurrency CFDs are only available for trading by those clients categorised as Professional clients under FCA Rules.
 They are not available for trading by Retail clients.